tulibraries/manifold_airflow_dags/README.md

 **Airflow Variables**

-These variable are initially set in `variablesjson`
+These variable are initially set in `variables.json`

 - `AIRFLOW_DATA_BUCKET`: The AWS S3 Bucket label (label / name, not ARN or URI) the harvested OAI-PMH XML data is put into / indexed from.
 - `MANIFOLD_BLOGS_SYNC_SCHEDULE_INTERVAL`: Cron schedule to sync blogs.
 (Usually `@daily`)